-Marcia DeSanctis is an author, essayist and journalist for Vogue, Town & Country, Departures and other magazines, who writes about beauty, wellness, science, travel and international development.
-She is the author of the 2022 essay collection, A Hard Place to Leave: Stories from a Restless Life and 100 Places in France Every Woman Should Go (Travelers’ Tales, November 2014), a book of essays and meditations about where to go in France and why.
+Marcia DeSanctis is an author, essayist and journalist for Vogue, Town & Country, Travel + Leisure, Departures and many other magazines, who writes about beauty, wellness, science, travel and international development.
+She is the author of the 2022 essay collection, A Hard Place to Leave: Stories from a Restless Life and 100 Places in France Every Woman Should Go (Travelers’ Tales, November 2014), a book of essays and meditations about France.
 It debuted as a New York Times travel bestseller and was also a Foreword Review INDIEFAB book of the year for Nonfiction/Travel.
 She has won five Lowell Thomas Awards from the Society of American Travel Writers, including one for Travel Journalist of the Year, for her essays from Rwanda, France, Russia, Morocco and Haiti.
 She is the recipient of two Grand Prize Solas Awards including the 2021 Gold Award for Travel Story of the Year.